IngeniiCode/Military-Aviation-Tracker/MicroServices/MessageParser/README.md

-# StratuxMilTracker
+# MessageParser - dump1090 Message Service
 MicroService to parse Military callsigns from a Stratux hosted dump1090 service cluster

 #### *Work in progress*

-## Stratux Mil Tracker Objectives
+## Processor Objectives
 Process data streamed from a Stratux ADS-B receiver to acheive the following objectives.
 * Identity all aircraft within 5 miles of Canyon Lake, feeding a dashboard displaying the current over-head aircraft.
-* Created a database of aircraft the frequent the Canyon Lake area (sightseeing), including type, elevation, speed. etc.
+* Facilitate creation of aircraft database to log aircraft that frequent the Canyon Lake area (sightseeing), including type, elevation, speed. etc.
 * Catalog which of the USAF Training Command aircraft are transiting the area, or using area for maneuvers, with an eye toward determining distribution of callsigns and airframes observed, and which hours they are typically overhead.
 * Collect range and bearing data to determine antenna location performance.